 How Much Oxygen Do Angelfish Need?

 While the exact oxygen levels vary between fish species, angelfish do well with 8 PPM of dissolved oxygen in the tank.
-When more oxygen in the water, more fish will stay alive.
+When more oxygen is in the water, more fish will stay alive.
 However, too much or too little oxygen can cause health problems.

 According to the Florida Department of Agriculture and Consumer Services, the amount of oxygen that water can hold depends on its temperature, salinity, and atmospheric pressure.